 Pulse width Modulator and Power Supply by WA1QIX

-The example pulse width modulator shown above will supply approximately 320 watts
+The pulse width modulator design shown above can supply up to watts

-modulated DC into a 5 ohm load.
-The output can be boosted to over 400 watts
+modulated DC into a 4.5 ohm load.
+The particular modulator shown

 operates with line level audio.
 An adjustable negative peak

 limiter is included.
 The modulator can be configured (during construction) with

 up to 8 poles of audio filtering, and any cutoff frequency may be used.
 This

 filtering is very important to keep unwanted high frequencies (and harmonics

 of these high frequencies) from intermodulating with the PWM switching frequency,

 causing aliasing components to appear in the output.